Yash Narvekar

 Yash Narvekar is an Indian playback singer, composer and lyricist who has written and sung "Mere Dil Mein" in the film Half Girlfriend, "Teri Yaadon Mein" in Behen Hogi Teri, and "Gulabi 2.0" in Noor among a number of popular songs.
+He won Maharashtra State Film Award for Best Male Playback Singer for film Pak Pak Pakaak.

 Career

 Yash was given a break by Mohit Suri from EMI Records India, where he was trained.
 Yash is a frequent collaborator with music producer Rishi Rich.
 He was a participant in The Remix on Amazon Prime Video.